Area of investment and support

 Research and innovation challenges

-It has launched targeted challenges that bring together researchers, businesses, and public services to develop and test solutions.
+These targeted challenges bring together researchers, businesses, and public services to develop and test solutions across the five government mission areas.

 More challenges will be announced.